seejwy/skapi-doc/README.md

 import { Skapi } from 'skapi-js'; // imports the library

 // Initialize Skapi
-// Replace 'service_id' and 'owner_id' with your service's values found in your skapi dashboard. const skapi = new Skapi('service_id', 'owner_id');
+// Replace 'service_id' and 'owner_id' with the values from your skapi dashboard. const skapi = new Skapi('service_id', 'owner_id');

 // export the initialized skapi instance.